Stonehenge is a famous ancient monument found in the UK which dates back to prehistoric times and took more than 1000 years to evolve.

-Located in Wilshire county of Southern England, stonehenge lies between two rivers and is approximately 2 miles away from woodhenge which is the remains of an ancient wooden circular monument built right about the same time.
+Located in Wilshire county of Southern England, stonehenge lies between two rivers and is approximately 2 miles away from woodhenge which is the remains of an ancient wooden circular monument built right about the same time as stonehenge.

 The structure of stonehenge is approximately 100 feet in diameter and more than 24 feet tall.
 The original builders moved 89 stones weighing up to 4 tons each, years later heavier stones thought to weigh up to 40-45 tons were moved in.

 Ancient engineers had 56 holes dug along the inner diameters bank of the stone walls which may have helped support wooden posts.
-Over the next few hundred years more posts were erected more toward the center of the structure and approximately 500 years later were replaced with stones.
-Then around the same time, those stones were removed and replaced with even larger stones.
+Over the next few hundred years more posts were erected nearer to the center of the structure and then approximately 500 years later were replaced again but this time with stones.
+Not long after, around the same time, those stones were removed and replaced with even larger stones.
 The large standing stones seen placed in the circular setting today are sunk deep into the ground and capped with large stones lying horizontally.
 At one point there were also three huge tall standing stones greeting visitors at the north east entrance.

 It’s mysterious even today, most archeologist agree that there were more than just the one structure we see today built at the site over the years.
 Some archeologists have suggested that each pair of the large standing stones represent a male and female form while others say the tall stones were grave markers.